yusufm/smallfactory/README.md

 # Initialize a new PLM data repository
 $ python3 sf.py init
-# (optional) Set a default location in sfdatarepo.yml under inventory.default_location
+# init sets inventory.default_location to l_inbox (you can change it later in sfdatarepo.yml)

 # Create canonical entities for the location and item
 $ python3 sf.py entities add l_a1 name="Shelf A1"